-It should also be noted that there is often no one 'right answer' with regard to whether a level of cross-subsidization should remain in place.
+Finally, it should be noted that there is often no one 'right answer' regarding whether a level of cross-subsidization should remain in place.
 As reflected in the review of other municipalities, Hay River and Iqaluit still cross-subsidize trucked services, although they recognize that it is not ideal.
 Typically, debates revolve around the following points:

-- No Real Difference in Service all residents require water and sewer services. - Not a Choice Individual Consumers Can Make trucked versus piped services are determined by geography. - Perception of Fairness full cost or service or some level of equitable access to similar services that have different cost structures? - Historical Considerations there may be relevant historical considerations that support one approach or the other. - Rates Can Impact Development Patterns for example, some businesses, particularly those with high water usage, may choose to locate in areas of the City with lower-cost piped services.
-This is a more efficient use of resources and may be a desirable outcome from the perspective of residents and businesses.
+- No Real Difference in Service all residents require water and sewer services. - Not a Choice Individual Consumers Can Make trucked versus piped services are determined by geography. - Perception of Fairness full cost or service or some level of equal access to similar services that have different cost structures? - Historical Considerations there may be relevant historical considerations that support one approach or the other. - Rates Can Impact Development Patterns for example, some businesses, particularly those with high water usage, may choose to locate in areas of the City with lower-cost piped services.